Beautiful nature of Slovenia – the Tolmin Gorge

 Hiking through the Tolmin Gorge

-At the entering point of the Tolmin Gorge there is a ticket office, the price for adults is 5 euros.
+At the entering point of the Tolmin Gorge there is a ticket office.
 The lady who works there provided us with a great map of the hiking tracks inside the gorge’s area.
 Some parts of the hiking tracks, which enable a view of the gorges both from the top and from the bottom, run by the crystal clear turquoise water.

 You can wander through the gorge on several levels.